Gen:Lock: Season 1

 Reviews for season 1 of Gen:LOCK were largely positive.
 Critics praised the series as a clear step forward for the company behind Red vs. Blue and RWBY, highlighting the animation quality and the performances of the lead cast, as well as sharp dialogue by writers Gray Haddock and Evan Narcisse.
 The series' use of action and spectacle, while praised for its quality, was criticized as taking precedence over storytelling, with Comic Book Resources' Reuben Baron noting it made the series feel unfocused.
 Writing for Inverse, Eric Francisco observed that at least for the first five episodes the series lacked a clear antagonist which made the stakes of the story difficult to perceive, but overall praised the series as a much more mature outing for Rooster Teeth than RWBY.
 Austen Goslin from Polygon observed that the series was at its strongest when the characters were the focus and that the fight sequences, though well-choreographed, took time away from those interactions.
 However, Goslin conceded that the series was a strong addition to the mecha genre.
-Tristan Gallant of anime review series Glass Reflection noted the series seemed to be following some recognizable tropes and story beats, but praised its entertainment value and overall production quality, noting its animation was superior to other Western-animated 3D shows like The Dragon Prince (which uses a similar reduced framerate as part of its style).

 Mike Toole of Anime News Network offered a more mixed opinion after Season 1's conclusion.
 Toole praised the show's casting and use of classic science fiction tropes, but noted that despite enough material to keep audiences engaged the first season lacked a truly compelling conflict to drive the story.
 Toole expressed that a second season would require a story that matched the ambition of the series' characters and core concept in order for it to become a truly great show.
 "Until then, gen:LOCK feels just a little bit like a prototype."

 Fan reaction to Gen:LOCK prior to release was largely skeptical: potential viewers found the initial trailers underwhelming due to a lack of information on what the series was about, and many expressed fatigue with the show's marketing in the months leading up to release.
 Some mecha anime fans found the concepts unoriginal, with an opinion piece published on Forbes a few days before the premiere claiming that the designs were generic and encouraging viewers to watch something else.
 The reception was much more positive following release, with several of the more skeptical fans admitting the first episode was all it took to win them over.

 Gen:LOCK was nominated for best animated series at 9th Streamy Awards.